zenomt/rtmfp-cpp/test/tcserver.md

 `createStream`, and `deleteStream`, and stream commands `publish`, `play`, `closeStream`, `pause`, `receiveVideo`, and `receiveAudio`.
 A stream can have any number of “data keyframes” controlled by `@setDataFrame` and `@clearDataFrame` _data_ messages.
-Additionally, the server accepts `relay`, `broadcast`, and `watch` commands, described below.
+Additionally, the server accepts `releaseStream`, `relay`, `broadcast`, and `watch` commands, described below.

-The server will perform RTMFP P2P introduction to clients that have issued at least one `setPeerInfo` command.
+The server will perform P2P introduction to RTMFP clients that have issued at least one `setPeerInfo` command.

 RTWebSocket connections use the same message and metadata formats, and flow